chameleon-ai/ryzen-ai-max/README.md

 ## Z Image
 Alright, SDXL is old technology, it's had its day.
 I'm told [Z-image](https://huggingface.co/Tongyi-MAI/Z-Image-Turbo) is the future.
 It's designed to run on 16GB GPUs, after all.

 I used the [stock z-image-turbo](https://blog.comfy.org/p/z-image-turbo-in-comfyui-realism) workflow as of Dec 4 2025.
-I simply ran the example at 8 steps, 9 steps, and 12 steps.
-I took an average of 6 runs each.
+I simply ran the example at 8 steps, 9 steps, and 12 steps, taking an average of 6 runs each.

 At first, it looks reassuring.
 Main KSampler inference is using right up to the VRAM limit with no CPU offloading: